luzap/msds_corpus_generator/README.md

-# msds_corpus_generator
+# MSDS Corpus Generator

-Takes most of the hassle away from compiling MSDS data
+Takes most of the hassle away from compiling MSDS data.